anishapant21/PyTen-Bug-Fix-Analysis/README.md

 :-------------------------:|:-------------------------:
 ![image](https://github.com/anishapant21/PyTen-Bug-Fix-Analysis/blob/main/figure/dist_gra_labels_pt.png)  |  ![image](https://github.com/anishapant21/PyTen-Bug-Fix-Analysis/blob/main/figure/dist_gra_labels_tf.png)

  The bar plot of labels of the issues reveals that PyTorch encountered and resolved 10 severity bugs in the system.
-The severity of the bugs directly correlates with the time of fixing the bug.
+The severity of the bugs directly correlates with the time of fixing the bug: the higher the severity, the more time is required for the bug to be fixed.
+It may be because of the intensity of the testing involved in the process.
+PyTorch uses a label called “high priority” to indicate the priority of the issues.
+In the case of TensorFlow, however, the higher the severity the lesser the time required to solve them.
+It implies that TensorFlow is more efficient with its high-severity bug fixes than PyTorch.

 ### 3.2.4 Comparison Through Number of Comments and Number of Positive Reactions on the Issues